odata2ts/odata2ts/CONTEXT.md

 door.

 **`ResourceIdentityHandler`**:
-A runtime store (client-held, like `ConcurrencyHandler`) recording which cache keys were observed, via `@odata.context`, to resolve to which canonical id.
+A runtime store (client-held, like `ConcurrencyHandler`) recording which cache keys were observed to resolve to which canonical id — one entry per entity actually present in a response, at every level (the directly addressed resource and every `$expand`'d entity, however deep), not just the top.
+Recording is gated by a **static, generator/Q-object-forwarded** signal (each hop's own entity-set name, present only for non-contained navigation — `@odata.context` was tried and rejected, see [[Convergence]]), never by response inspection.
 Lets a write on one route invalidate a cache key reached via a *different* route to the same resource — replacing the old generation-time "type flattening" / re-rooting prediction with a runtime-observed mapping.

 **Convergence**:
 The general problem this whole feature keeps returning to: two different routes (a navigated hop vs a direct query) reaching the same resource should produce cache keys (or at least an invalidation path) that recognize each other.
-Previously attempted at generation time via `ReferentialConstraint`/`Partner` grading (removed); now attempted at runtime via [[ResourceIdentityHandler]].
+Previously attempted at generation time via `ReferentialConstraint`/`Partner` grading (removed); now attempted at runtime via [[ResourceIdentityHandler]]. `@odata.context`/`@odata.id` were also tried and rejected as the runtime signal (unreliable across servers, and `@odata.context` can't reach `$expand`'d entities at all) in favor of a static entity-set-name signal the generator/Q-objects forward directly.